-- 3.a Mortgage loans.
-Report the fair value of interest-only strips receivable (not in the form of a security) on mortgage loans. - 3.b Other financial assets.
+3.a Mortgage loans.
+Report the fair value of interest-only strips receivable (not in the form of a security) on mortgage loans.

+- 3.b Other financial assets.
 Report the fair value of interest-only strips receivable (not in the form of a security) on financial assets other than mortgage loans. - Equity securities that do not have readily determinable fair values.
 Report the historical cost of equity securities without readily determinable fair values.
 These equity securities are outside the scope of FASB Statement No. 115, Accounting for Certain Investments in Debt and Equity Securities.
 An equity security does not have a readily determinable fair value if sales or bid-and-asked quotations are not currently available on a securities exchange registered with the Securities and Exchange Commission (SEC) and are not publicly reported by the National Association of Securities Dealers Automated Quotations systems or the National Quotation Bureau.
-The fair value of an equity security traded only in a foreign market is not readily determinable if that foreign market is not readily determinable if that foreign market is not scope comparable to one of the U.S. markets referenced above.
+The fair value of an equity security traded only in a foreign market is not readily determinable if that foreign market is not one of the U.S. markets referenced above.